steeznation16/dsc-4-45-04-building-deep-autoencoder-lab-online-ds-ft-100118/README.md

 You will be able to:
 - Build a deep autoencoder in Keras
-- Create the encoder and decoder functions as multiple fully connected layers.
+- Create the encoder and decoder functions as multiple fully connected layers
-- Train an autoencoder with selected loss function and optimizer.
+- Train an autoencoder with selected loss function and optimizer

 ## Deep Autoencoders